x110/Ecom-data-scraper-/README.md

 This project aims to scrape product data from four skincare e-commerce websites.
 The following tasks outline the step-by-step process for achieving this goal.

 ## Tasks
+### 0. Prepare development enviroment
+- [x] create a virtual enviroment and install dependencies
+- [x] create a dev branch
 ### 1. Identify the Structure
-- [ ] Understand the structure of each website, including how product information is organized on the pages.
+- [x] In a notebook, load the page locally and start to parse its elements
 ### 2. Scrape Data
-   - [ ] Implement the scraping logic to collect all product URLs.
+   - [x]  Implement the scraping logic to collect Image URL.
    - [ ] Implement the scraping logic to collect Product Name.
    - [ ] Implement the scraping logic to collect Description.
    - [ ]  Implement the scraping logic to collect Product Info.